dmee3/sfm/README.md

 ## Controls
 ```
-up/down:      Select previous/next entry in the directory
+up/down:      Move to previous/next entry in the directory (hold shift to move 10 items at a time)
 left/right:   Move up/down a directory
 enter:        Move down a directory, or <TODO: open file>
 q/esc:        Quit